Everybody poops—even pests.

 As a Long Island homeowner, it’s likely you’ve encountered mouse droppings at some point or another.
 Mouse droppings usually measure around ¼ inch long, and a single mouse may leave behind as many as 50-75 droppings a day.
 They typically have a granular shape and a dark black color.

-Seeing mouse droppings is usually one of the first indicators of a mouse issue within a Long Island home.
-If you suspect you’re dealing with mice, you’re going to want to check the following areas for droppings:
+Seeing mouse droppings is usually one of the first indicators of a mouse issue within a Long Island home and you should consider calling a rodent exterminator.
+If you suspect you’re dealing with mice, there are some areas you should check first for mouse droppings.

 • Kitchen cabinets